Accidents

-Preventing and Surviving Boats Capsizing and Falls Overboard
+How to Prevent and Survive Boat Capsizing and Falls Overboard

 The most common ways for boat passengers to end up in the water are: